gypsydiver/zf/README.md

 # zf
-zip the contents of two files
+zip the contents of N files

 Say `one.txt` has the following contents: